 Mr Pendal was elected the Chairman of the Board in October 2005 after serving as a Director since November 2002.
 Following 22 years experience in banking and 6 years experience as chief financial officer of a public company, Mr Pendal became a partner in a real estate business and is a former State Councillor of the Real Estate Institute of WA.
-He is also Deputy Mayor of the City of Kalgoorlie Boulder.
+He is also Deputy Mayor of the City of Kalgoorlie Boulder and a Board member of the Small Business Development Corporation.